Riley Greene Player Props: Tigers vs. Giants

-On Saturday, Riley Greene (on the back of going 1-for-4 with a triple and an RBI) and the Detroit Tigers play the San Francisco Giants, whose starting pitcher will be Anthony DeSclafani.
+On Sunday, Riley Greene (on the back of going 1-for-4) and the Detroit Tigers face the San Francisco Giants, whose starting pitcher will be Logan Webb.
 First pitch is at 1:10 PM ET.

 Riley Greene Game Info & Props vs. the Giants